 - Send messages with attachments up to 200MB in size

 What kind of LuxSci account does this require?

-To send to large numbers of recipients, you need a Premium High Volume bulk mailing account with HIPAA compliance.
+To send to large numbers of recipients, you need a Premium High Volume mailing account with HIPAA compliance.